 The AANI quality measure development process starts once a topic is identified.
-AANI commissions a multi-disciplinary measure development work group (Work Group) to evaluate available evidence and draft measure concepts (Figure 2).
-These Work Groups can be standing for a period of two years or ad hoc, terminating at time of publication.
+AANI commissions a multidisciplinary measure development work group to evaluate available evidence and draft measure concepts (see Figure 2).
+These work groups can be standing for a period of two years or ad hoc, terminating at time of measurement approval.